 Do not take Vyvanse if you are:

-- if you are pregnant or plan to become pregnant.
-It is not known if Vyvanse may harm your unborn baby.
+- are pregnant or plan to become pregnant.
+Vyvanse may harm the unborn baby.

-- if you are breastfeeding or plan to breastfeed.
-Do not breastfeed while taking Vyvanse.
-Talk to your doctor about the best way to feed your baby if you take Vyvanse.
+- are breastfeeding or plan to breastfeed.
+Vyvanse passes into breast milk.
+You should not breastfeed during treatment with Vyvanse.
+Talk to your HCP about the best way to feed the baby during treatment with Vyvanse.

 What are possible side effects of Vyvanse?